 The Board oversees the management and operations of the Trust.
 Like all mutual funds, the day-to-day management and operation of the Trust is the responsibility of the various service providers to the Trust, such as the Adviser, the Distributor, the Administrator, the Custodian, and the Transfer Agent, each of whom are discussed in greater detail in this SAI.
 The Board has appointed various senior employees of the Administrator as officers of the Trust, with responsibility to monitor and report to the Board on the Trust's operations.
-In conducting this oversight, the Board receives regular reports from these officers and the service providers.
-For example, the Treasurer provides reports as to financial reporting matters and the President provides reports as to matters relating to the Trust's operations.
+In conducting this oversight, the Board receives regular reports from these officers and the service provides reports as to matters relating to the Trust's operations.
 In addition, the Adviser provides regular reports on the investment strategy and performance of the Fund.
 The Board has appointed a CCO who administers the Trust's compliance program and regularly reports to the Board as to compliance matters.
 These reports are provided as part of formal "Board Meetings" which are typically held quarterly, in person, and involve the Board's review of recent operations.
 In addition, various members of the Board also meet with management in less formal settings, between formal "Board Meetings," to discuss various topics.
 In all cases, however, the role of the Board and of any individual